 Treasury published the Coronavirus Relief Fund Guidance for State, Territorial, Local, and Tribal Governments on April 22, 2020 (Guidance) for recipients of direct payments from the Fund.
 The Guidance sets forth the Treasury's interpretations on the permissible use of Fund payments.
-Treasury published answers to frequently asked questions concerning the Fund to supplement the Guidance on May 4, 2020 (FAQ).
+Treasury published answers to frequently asked questions concerning the Fund to supplement the Guidance on May 4, 2020 and updated the frequently asked questions on May 28, 2020.
 The FAQ provides additional guidance regarding eligible expenditures and the administration of Fund payments.